 POSTPONED.
-Due to the Covid-19 restrictions the 19th EOE-conference taking place in Marburg/Germany was postponed to 2021.
-The new date is 20th until 24th of October 2021.
-More information will be published soon.”.
+Due to the Covid-19 restrictions the 19th EOE-conference taking place in Marburg/Germany was postponed to 2022.
+The new date is 19th until 23th of October 2022.
+More information is available on the conference website.”.

 The conference will be held under the topic “Childhood and Nature”.
 Since one main focus is intended to be on considering the educational institutions of kindergarden, school and youth welfare in their function as companions to the developmental processes of children, we will look at the childhood phase between the ages of three and eleven.
 Seen from the point of view of developmental psychology, this is the phase of separation and individuation following the early symbiotic connection with the mother up to the threshold to adolescence.
 Moreover, it is the time of children’s increasing desire to become more and more self-determined in their actions, even if these are as yet small in scope.
 The family still provides enough security to support this desire.
 At the point of starting school this striving for autonomy receives its epistemic endowment.
 The desire of the child to act independently is stabilised and, at the same time, fostered by an energetic habitus formation, which, in the ideal case, is characterised by curiosity and thirst for knowledge, willingness to take risks, exploration drive, great powers of imagination, openness to the world, optimism and self-confidence.